Joshua 10 – The Southern Kings Conquered

 ii.
 Adoni-Zedek also had reason to be concerned from a strategic perspective.
 The previous victories across the middle of Canaan effectively separated Canaan between north and south.
 “Israel controlled the Benjaminite plateau, the crossroads between the hill country and the Judean wilderness.
 It provided access to the coastal plain and lowlands to the west via the Beth Horon pass.”
 (Hess)

 b.
 And how the inhabitants of Gibeon had made peace with Israel: In addition, the surrender and subordination of the Gibeonites caused Adoni-Zedek to be afraid.
-Gibeon was a great city and its men were mighty – if they surrendered to Israel, things were bad for Canaanites.
+Gibeon was a great city and its men were mighty – if they surrendered to Israel, things were bad for the Canaanites.

 i.
-The Gibeonites did not submit to Israel out of a position of weakness; indeed, all its men were mighty.
+The Gibeonites did not submit to Israel a position of weakness; indeed, all its men were mighty.
 Yet it was because of their love and honor of the God of Israel that they submitted to perpetual service in His tabernacle.

 c.
 They feared greatly: Fear did not make the Canaanites surrender.
 It made them organize and fight, and Adoni-Zedek became the leader of the southern Canaanite kings.